durgachaitu193-spec/BotFlow/README.md

 #### Using Local Models with Ollama

-Run Sim with local AI models using [Ollama](https://ollama.ai) - no external APIs required:
+Run Megalith with local AI models using [Ollama](https://ollama.ai) - no external APIs required:

 ```bash
 # Start with GPU support (automatically downloads gemma3:4b model)